MontiCore/EmbeddedMontiArc/README.md

 # Semantics

-Provides the execution semantics for EmbeddedMontiArc
+Provides the execution executionSemantics for EmbeddedMontiArc